Overview

 Frequently Asked Questions

 Are the Kerry Cliffs worth visiting?
-Absolutely.
-The combination of dramatic geology, unrivalled Skellig views and relatively low visitor numbers makes them a standout coastal attraction.
+Yes.
+The combination of dramatic geology, unrivalled views of the Skellig Islands, and relatively low visitor numbers makes them a standout coastal attraction in County Kerry.
+The €5 admission fee provides good value given the on-site facilities and camping options.